Master-Slave Replication (Single Leader Replication)

 Fortunately, there is a way to set up a new follower without any downtime.
 Here are the steps:

 1. Take a consistent snapshot of the leader’s database at a specific point in time.
-Most databases have this feature, which allows for consistent snapshots without locking the entire database.
+Most databases have this feature to take consistent snapshots without locking the entire database.

 2. Copy the snapshot to the new follower node.
 This ensures that the new follower has a complete and accurate copy of the leader’s data at the time the snapshot was taken.

 3. Connect the follower to the leader and request all the data changes that have occurred since the snapshot was taken.
-The new follower must associate the snapshot with a specific position in the leader’s replication log to request all the data changes since that point.
-This position is known by different names in different databases, such as the log sequence number in PostgreSQL and the binlog coordinates in MySQL.
+The new follower associate the snapshot with a specific position in the leader’s replication log to request all the data changes since that point.
+This position is known by different names in different databases like the log sequence number in PostgreSQL and the binlog coordinates in MySQL.

 4. Finally, the new follower will process the backlog of changes since the snapshot.
-This process is complete once the new follower has caught up with the leader and can continue processing data changes in real-time.
+This process is complete once the new follower has caught up with the leader and can continue processing data changes.

 The practical steps involved in setting up a follower can vary significantly depending on the DBMS system.
 In some systems, the process is fully automated, while in others, it may require a multi-step workflow that must be manually performed by an administrator.